Mastaba of Kaninisut: East wall

+Junker and later Altenmüller have stated, that nothing is actually known about the significance of these voyages in Egyptian religion.
+Only one thing is clear, and that is that they have nothing to do with the worship of the dead, as was usual in the inscriptions only in the later period, when the god Osiris, the god of the dead, was at the centre.
+The name of this god appears in inscriptions only from the late reign of the 5th Dynasty.

 South wall

 The small south wall contains a list of offerings and a dining scene.
 The offering list consists of eight registers, in which the captions are arranged from left to right in short vertical columns without dividing lines.
 The dining scene is at the right hand side of the lower four registers.
 In the ritual offering lists, the offerings and ritual actions are noted, which were carried out in the regular funerary cult at the tomb.
 They begin with the list of the entrance rites, which were carried out by the funerary priest, like the purification of the cult space by sweeping and pouring water, washing hands, burning incense and supply of the seven holy oils and anointments.
 After this follows the list of foods and drinks which were to be brought in a defined order.
 These consist of various kinds of breads, cakes, meats, poultry, fruit and vegetables.
 Only fragments of the dining scene survive.